MasterControlIncPublic/pdf.js/README.md

     $ git push --tags origin mc-master

 We're using the tagname pattern of `v[versionNumber]-mc` like `v3.1.37-mc` to help differentiate our tags since we're building from a different branch and the commit counting (used in the automatic version number creation) will be different and likely _behind_ the Mozilla PDFjs numbers.

+TODO: Consider changing our tagging practice to show both which mozilla tag we're based off of and which version the mc-build process built.
+Perhaps something like v4.3.136-moz_v4.3.238-mc or v4.3.136-mc238

 # ORIGINAL README BELOW
 # PDF.js [![Build Status](https://github.com/mozilla/pdf.js/workflows/CI/badge.svg?branch=master)](https://github.com/mozilla/pdf.js/actions?query=workflow%3ACI+branch%3Amaster)